usnistgov/800-63-3/sp800-63b/sec4_aal.md

 ### 4.3.
 Authenticator Assurance Level 3

 AAL3 provides very high confidence that the claimant controls authenticator(s) registered to the subscriber.
 Authentication at AAL3 is based on proof of possession of a key through a cryptographic protocol.
 AAL3 is like AAL2 but also requires a "hard" cryptographic authenticator that provides verifier impersonation resistance.
+In order to authenticate at AAL3, claimants SHALL successfully authenticate using two different authentication factors.

 #### 4.3.1.
 Permitted Authenticator Types